 To use the samples from Luceda Academy, you first need an IPKISS installation and license.
 If you don’t have IPKISS yet, contact us at email@example.com so we can get you started with an evaluation.

+Obtain a valid installation of IPKISS and the associated license.
 Install IPKISS and the license by following these instructions.

 Download the Luceda Academy samples: